Pumpkin Spice Skillet Cinnamon Roll

 • Spread very soft butter over the dough.
 Sprinkle with brown sugar.
 Dust with pumpkin pie spice and cinnamon.

-4 Tablespoon butter, ⅔ cup light brown sugar, ½ teaspoon pumpkin pie spice, 1 Tablespoon cinnamon
+4 Tablespoon butter, ⅔ cup light brown sugar, ½ teaspoon pumpkin pie spice, 1 Tablespoon ground cinnamon

 • Cut dough into 1-2″ strips.
 Carefully roll one strip like you would a cinnamon roll to start the center of your skillet roll.
 Place in the middle of a greased 10-12″ cast iron skillet.